oci-hpc/oci-openfoam-workshop/README.md

 	<p></p>
 	- Select the number representing the Availability Domain (AD) in which the infrastructure will be provisioned.
 	<p></p>
 	Note that the availability of cores the shape that you use will vary between Availability Domains.
-The way to check resource availability is described in the [Prerequisites](#workshop-prerequisites) section.
+The way to check resource availability is described in the [Prerequisites](#workshop-prerequisites) section.\
+	When you are finished configuring your variables, click <b>Next</b>.
 	<details>
 		<summary>Stack wizard - <b>Configure Variables</b> section</summary>
 	<div style="text-align:center"><img src="./pictures/pre-resourcemanager-deployment/08-resourcemanager-stack-wizard-variables.png"/>